 The agriculture industry is one of the biggest consumers of fresh water because crops need water to grow and thrive.

 Research shows that crop irrigation accounts for about 40 percent of the freshwater used in the United States.
 What’s more, although pressure irrigation systems account for between 58 percent and 65 percent of the irrigation systems used in the United States, farmers are increasingly using precision technologies, including drones, sensor networks, and data analytics, to increase efficiency and reduce costs.
 Furthermore, over the past two decades, improved irrigation monitoring techniques have enabled almond growers to reduce the amount of water required to produce a pound of almonds by as much as 33 percent.

 More and more municipalities across the United States are considering recycling wastewater (sewage) into safe drinking water.
 For instance, California’s Orange County injects treated water into the supply of nearly 600,000 residents.

-The Orange County Water District’s water recycling plant is the world’s most extensive system for water purification and portable reuse, with a capacity of 70 million gallons.
+The Orange County Water District’s water recycling plant is the world’s most extensive system for water purification and potable reuse, with a capacity of 70 million gallons.
 It is worth noting that, although the process of recycling wastewater requires a lot of energy, the process produces significant amounts of methane-containing biogas.

-Engineers are currently developing a prototype biogas-fed fuel cell system that’s able to satisfy 30 per cent of the electrical needs of wastewater treatment and 100 per cent of the average thermal requirements of the treatment process.
+Engineers are currently developing a prototype biogas-fed fuel cell system that’s able to satisfy 30 percent of the electrical needs of wastewater treatment and 100 percent of the average thermal requirements of the treatment process.

 The Need for a Water Infrastructure Overhaul